milkshake8/alx-low_level_programming/0x0E-structures_typedef/README.md

-in this directory we will see how to create and manipulate structures in C programming
+In this directory we will see how to create and manipulate structures in C programming